 Objections to the recognition and declaration of enforceability of a judgment must be raised by the debtor, except for an ordre public objection; they are not reviewed ex officio.

 In general, Austrian courts will not undertake a substantive review of a foreign judgment.
-However, in proceedings regarding the recognition and declaration of enforceability, certain grounds may result in a partial substantive review, in particular if there is any indication that the judgment contravenes Austria public policy (ordre public).
-On balance, Austrian courts take a rather liberal approach and will only refuse recognition and declaration of enforceability if this would manifestly violate fundamental principles of Austrian law.
+However, in proceedings regarding the recognition and declaration of enforceability, certain grounds may result in a partial substantive review; in particular, if there is any indication that the judgment contravenes Austria public policy (ordre public).
+On balance, Austrian courts take a rather liberal approach and will only refuse recognition and a declaration of enforceability if this would manifestly violate the fundamental principles of Austrian law.

 Certain procedural appeals can delay enforcement significantly.
 For example, decisions that are not final, but are enforceable in the country of origin – eg, if a non-suspensive appeal was raised or an application to set aside the judgment is pending – may be enforced in Austria.
 However, the debtor may request a stay of the enforcement proceedings until the main decision becomes final.
 In such cases, the creditor may apply for the court to order the debtor to post security, if it deems that the stay could endanger the successful enforcement of the claim.